awsdocs/amazon-redshift-management-guide/doc_source/serverless-billing.md

 ##### Visualizing usage by querying a system view<a name="serverless-billing-visualizing-sysview"></a>

-You can query the `sys_serverless_usage` system table to track usage\.
-Query it to retrieve an approximation of the duration that queries were processed:
+Query the SYS\_SERVERLESS\_USAGE system table to track usage and get the charges for queries:

 ```
-select
-  trunc(start_time) "Day",
+select trunc(start_time) "Day",
+(sum(charged_seconds)/3600::double
-  sum(compute_seconds)/60/60 * <Price for 1 RPU>
+precision) * <Price for 1 RPU> as cost_incurred
 from sys_serverless_usage
-group by trunc(start_time)
+group by 1
 order by 1
 ```

-This query approximates the cost per day incurred for Amazon Redshift Serverless\.
-Variations like how Amazon Redshift Serverless reports to AWS billing, differences in aggregation frequency, and rounding can affect the billing\.
-It may differ slightly from the results from `sys_serverless_usage`\.
-Additionally, `sys_serverless_usage` shows your usage in near real time\.
-The billing report is created after queries complete\.
-There may be usage logged in `sys_serverless_usage` that isn't reflected in the billing report\.
-Thus, the information in `sys_serverless_usage`  should be used to approximate to your end\-of\-month billing\.
-It won't match exactly\.
-For more information about monitoring tables and views, see [Monitoring queries and workloads with Amazon Redshift Serverless](serverless-monitoring.md)\.
+ This query provides the cost per day incurred for Amazon Redshift Serverless, based on usage\.

+##### Usage notes for determining usage and cost<a name="serverless-billing-visualizing-usage"></a>
++ There is a minimum charge of 60 seconds, metered on a per\-minute basis\.
++ Records from the sys\_serverless\_usage system table show cost incurred in 1\-minute time intervals\.
+Understanding the following columns is important:

+  The charged\_seconds column:
+  + Provides the compute unit \(RPU\) seconds that were charged during the time interval\.
+The results include any minimum charges in Amazon Redshift Serverless\.
+  + Has information about compute\-resource usage after transactions complete\.
+Thus, this column value may be 0 if transactions haven't finished\.

+  The compute\_seconds column:
+  + Provides real\-time compute usage information\.
+This doesn't include any minimum charges in Amazon Redshift Serverless\.
+Thus it can differ to some degree from the charged seconds billed during the interval\.
+  + Shows usage information during each transaction \(even if a transaction hasn’t ended\), and hence the data provided is real\-time\.

+ For more information about monitoring tables and views, see [Monitoring queries and workloads with Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-monitoring.html)\.

 ##### Visualizing usage with CloudWatch<a name="serverless-billing-visualizing-cw"></a>